-By manually editing the points that define the convex hull, in the room inspector, or dragging the points using the editor gizmo (see Room point editing).
+Manually edit the points that define the convex hull in the room inspector or drag the points around using the editor gizmo (see Room point editing).

 Provide a manual bound.
-This is a MeshInstance in the room that has geometry in the shape of the desired bound, with a name with a postfix
+This is a MeshInstance in the room that has geometry in the shape of the desired bound, with a name with the postfix

 -bound.
 This is something you might choose to do if you create your levels in Blender or similar (see Creating room systems in Blender (or other modeling tools)).

-While the first option can be all that is required, particularly with simple rooms, or for pre-production, the power of the manual bounds gives you ultimate control (at the expense of a small amount of editing).
+While the first option can be all that is required, particularly with simple rooms or for pre-production, using manual bounds gives you ultimate control at the expense of a small amount of editing.
 You can also combine the two approaches, perhaps using automatic bounds for most rooms but manually editing problem areas.

 The automatic method is used whenever a manual bound is not supplied.